Kyoto Protocol: Emissions cuts

-Views on the Kyoto Protocol#Commentaries on negotiations contains a list of the emissions cuts that were proposed by UNFCCC Parties during negotiations.
+There were multiple emissions cuts proposed by UNFCCC parties during negotiations.
 The G77 and China were in favour of strong uniform emission cuts across the developed world.
 The US originally proposed for the second round of negotiations on Kyoto commitments to follow the negotiations of the first.
 In the end, negotiations on the second period were set to open no later than 2005.
 Countries over-achieving in their first period commitments can "bank" their unused allowances for use in the subsequent period.

 The EU initially argued for only three GHGs to be included – CO_{2}, CH4, and N2O – with other gases such as HFCs regulated separately.
 The EU also wanted to have a "bubble" commitment, whereby it could make a collective commitment that allowed some EU members to increase their emissions, while others cut theirs.

 The most vulnerable nations – the Alliance of Small Island States (AOSIS) – pushed for deep uniform cuts by developed nations, with the goal of having emissions reduced to the greatest possible extent.
 Countries that had supported differentiation of targets had different ideas as to how it should be calculated, and many different indicators were proposed.
 Two examples include differentiation of targets based on gross domestic product (GDP), and differentiation based on energy intensity (energy use per unit of economic output).

 The final targets negotiated in the Protocol are the result of last minute political compromises.
 The targets closely match those decided by Argentinian Raul Estrada, the diplomat who chaired the negotiations.
 The numbers given to each Party by Chairman Estrada were based on targets already pledged by Parties, information received on latest negotiating positions, and the goal of achieving the strongest possible environmental outcome.
 The final targets are weaker than those proposed by some Parties, e.g., the Alliance of Small Island States and the G-77 and China, but stronger than the targets proposed by others, e.g., Canada and the United States.